BDC Hamburger Icon

 Open offices cultivate a sense of community and bring inherent business transparency.
 By the very nature and setup of an open office environment, it’s easier to share information, keep teams updated, and work toward common goals.

-When executives and workers share the same workspace, barriers break down, and communication and understanding increase.
-When manager and employee relationships improve, problems tend to be solved more efficiently and effectively, which profoundly and positively affects workplace productivity.
+When executives and workers share the same workspace, barriers break down and communication and understanding increase.
+When manager-employee relationships improve, problems tend to be solved more efficiently and effectively, profoundly and positively affecting workplace productivity.

 FYIDid you know